 Some environmental factors and health conditions can cause myopia.
 However, given the complexities of its diagnosis, additional studies are needed to confirm this.

-Other than gene mutation, common environmental factors may contribute to nearsightedness:
+Other than gene mutation, these common factors can also contribute to nearsightedness:

 Myopia can also result from health conditions like:

-Farsightedness is also called hyperopia.
-It is a refractive error that makes near objects appear blurry.
-This condition happens when light entering the eye refracts behind the retina instead of on the retina.
+Farsightedness (hyperopia) occurs when light entering the eye refracts behind the retina instead of on the retina.

 Farsightedness is diagnosed through a comprehensive eye exam to determine how your eye refracts light.

-Usually, vision screening tests that involve identifying letters on a chart don't effectively detect hyperopia.
-On the other hand, a comprehensive eye exam includes several tests, such as visual acuity, topography, eye health tests, refraction tests, and more.
+Vision screening tests that involve identifying letters on a chart usually don't detect hyperopia effectively.
+A comprehensive eye exam includes several tests, such as visual acuity, topography, eye health tests, refraction tests, and more.

 Because farsighted people experience different vision problems, the symptoms can be confusing.
-For example, some farsighted people may have blurry vision when looking at distant objects, a symptom that's generally associated with nearsightedness.
+Some farsighted people have blurry vision when looking at distant objects.
+However, this symptom is generally associated with nearsightedness.